-Without further modifying our opinion, we draw attention to note 24 on page 102, which outlines that subsequent to year-end, the Government announced it will introduce legislation to establish four publicly owned water services entities to take over responsibilities for service delivery and infrastructure from local authorities from 1 July 2024.
+Without further modifying our opinion, we draw attention to note xx on page xx, which outlines that subsequent to year-end, the Government announced it will introduce legislation to establish four publicly owned water services entities to take over responsibilities for service delivery and infrastructure from local authorities from 1 July 2024.
 The impact of these reforms, once legislated, will mean that the District Council will no longer deliver three waters services.